0xADE1A1DE/AssemblyLine/README.md

 An ultra-lightweight C library and binary for generating machine code of x86\_64 assembly language and executing on the fly without invoking another compiler, assembler or linker. <br>
 * Support for MMX, SSE2, AVX, and AVX2 instruction sets.
-* Supports Scaled Index addressing mode (SIB) with the following syntax:
+* Supports Scaled Index Addressing (SIB) with the following syntax:
 `[base + index*scale +\- offset]` or `[base + scale*index +\- offset]`
 * Supports pointer: byte, word, dword, qword
 * Memory chunk alignment by using nop-padding (similar to gcc).